jipegit/FECT/README.md

 ## Changelog
 ### 0.2
- * search all .exe/.com/.dll/.scr in users' home directories
+ * Search all .exe/.com/.dll/.scr in users' home directories
- * a log file is now generated
+ * A log file is now generated
- * outputs of netstat -an and ipconfig /displaydns have been added to the log file
+ * The outputs of 'netstat -an' and 'ipconfig /displaydns' have been added to the log file
+ * The zip file is XORed to evade from AV doing their job

 ### 0.1
  * Initial Release